 "It is widely assumed that biomass combustion would be inherently "carbon neutral because it only releases carbon taken from the atmosphere during plant growth.
-However, this assumption is not correct and results in a form of double-counting, as it ignores the fact that using land to produce plants for energy typically means that this land is not producing plants for other purposes, including carbon otherwise sequestered."
+However, this assumption is not correct and results in a form of double-counting, as it ignores the fact that using land to produce plants for energy typically means that this land is not producing plants for other purposes, including carbon otherwise sequestered."6

 ILUC remains unaccounted for in the international carbon accounting system for biomass, leading to serious climate change miscalculations and misdirected policy.

-In addition to the carbon impacts are the well-documented potential social impacts, including on indigenous communities and global food prices. vi
+In addition to the carbon impacts are the well-documented social impacts of ILUC, pushing up global food prices and driving millions of poor people off their land, particularly in indigenous communities.7

-A final complication around carbon is the transportation emissions associated with shipping and/or trucking biomass from where it is felled to where it is to be burnt.
+A final complication is the transportation emissions associated with shipping and/or trucking biomass from where it is felled to where it is to be burnt.